s-a-faruque/devmlops-hugo/content/english/blog/frontend-job-ready-skills/index.md

 image = "images/blog/skills-your-front-end-developers-must-have.jpg"
 +++

-## I Read 50+ Job Postings So You Don’t Have To — Here’s What Frontend Developers Really Need in 2025

 Most “frontend skills lists” are generic or opinion-based.
 I wanted something **data-driven**, so I analyzed **50+ frontend developer job postings** to see what companies are actually asking for.
+Even before going through my list, I recommend exploring the comprehensive [Frontend Developer Roadmap by roadmap.sh](https://roadmap.sh/frontend).
+This community-driven resource provides a step-by-step guide to becoming a modern frontend developer in 2025.

 Here’s the distilled list of **strong picks** — the non-negotiables for becoming a confident, job-ready frontend developer: